 Body Meditation: When your body stays in the Relaxed for an extended period of time, you will earn birds.

 You’ll see birds on the post-session graph showing you exactly when you achieved a bird during the meditation.

 It’s important to remember that the excitement of hearing a bird often scare it off, but don’t worry – that’s all part of the process.
 Over time, you’ll learn to use the birds as a cue to settle even more deeply into focused attention, without becoming too attached to their presence.

 Recoveries: You’ll earn recovery stars when you have recognized your mind has become distracted and you are able to quickly bring your attention and focus back to your meditation.

 Here’s how you’ll receive recovery stars for each type of meditation.

-- Heart Meditation: when your heart rate goes from high to low compared to your usual rate you’ll earn a recovery star.
+Heart Meditation: when your heart rate goes from high to low compared to the usual rate you’ll earn a recovery star.